FHU/2023-os-memes/_posts/2023-02-23-SeanJaniec-address-space-meme.md

 ---
-title:
+title:  SpiderMan Meme
-author:
+author: Tristan
-image:
+image: SpiderMan_Meme.png
-chapter:
+chapter: 15
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Base and bounds is the first incarnation of hardware-based address translation.
+It allows us to place the address space anywhere would like in the physical memory.